indulgeback/telos/README.md

 **Author: LeviLiu**
 **Email: <liuwenyu1937@outlook.com>**

-## Project Introduction
+## 1. Project Introduction

-This project aims to build a modern, scalable intelligent workflow orchestration platform that supports automated task scheduling and management.
+This project aims to build a modern, scalable workflow orchestration agent platform that supports automated task scheduling and management.
 It adopts a frontend-backend separation and microservices architecture, suitable for enterprise-level automation scenarios.

 **Project Highlights:**